 Maine Coons with spinal muscular atrophy present the following symptoms:

-- Rear-end of kitten sways as they walk
+- The rear end of the kitten sways as they walk

 - Fine muscular tremors and fasciculations